PTSSpace/MANIansible/docs/CAN.md

 # Setting up can devices

-Can devices are currently not managed by ansible.
-To get them up and running use the following commands:
+CAN devices are created during boot by running the following commands in the `/etc/rc.local` file.

 ```shell
 $ sudo modprob can can_raw mttcan